Skip to content

 Strategies for Negotiating Power and Privilege in Academia

-January 15, 2019Miroslava Chávez-García In Academia Leave a comment
+January 15, 2019Miroslava Chávez-García Higher Education, In Academia, Professionalization One comment

 A year ago, a former student, Ishman Anderson, a young Black man currently a doctoral candidate in the San Francisco